 While expectations have permanently shifted, the city is constantly monitoring projects to make sure developers don't end up with undue burdens.
 One additional measure being studied is allowing the use of tax increment financing as a supplement to the inclusionary requirement-additional funding that could potentially double the number of affordable units from 10 to 20 percent.

-"I think we're at a point in Minneapolis where we have a pro-growth, pro-equity political coalition," Bender said.
-"Increasing supply is a necessary part of housing stability, but we insist that growth should help close our race and equity gaps, which are among the worst in the country."
+"I think we're at a point in Minneapolis where we have a pro-growth, pro-equity upzoning are higher property prices."